 A candidate’s rank in UPSC Civil Service Exam depends only on the mark scored in Main and Interview.
 The main exam has 1750 marks while interview has 275 marks.

-The written examination (main) will consist of the following nine papers, but only 7 papers will be counted for final merit ranking.
+The written examination (main) will consist of the following nine papers, but only 7 papers will be counted for the final merit ranking.
 For the rest two papers, the candidate should secure minimum marks prescribed by UPSC each year.

 1. Paper‐I: (Essay) – 250 Marks

 2. Paper‐2: (General Studies 1) – 250 Marks.

 General Studies 1 Paper Syllabus for UPSC Civil Services Mains Exam consists of the below major areas: Indian Heritage and Culture, History and Geography of the World and Society.
 The detailed syllabus is given below: